hellflame/argparse/README.md

 }
 ```

-When `DefaultAction` is set, default show help message will be ignored.
+When `DefaultAction` is set, default action of showing help message will be ignored.

-`DefaultAction` is effective on sub-command, and if sub parser's `ParserConfig` is `nil`, `DefaultAction` from main parser will be inherited.
+`DefaultAction` is effective on sub command, and if sub parser's `ParserConfig` is `nil`, `DefaultAction` from main parser will be inherited.

 #### 12. Shell Completion Support [ >= v0.4 ]